Skip to main content

 )

 This code snippet should be called within our existing ImageListener class during the node's initialization or before storing the first image.
-This ensures that the storage bucket is ready.
+This guarantees that the storage bucket is ready.

 Handling images in callbacks